The Mall at Johnson City: 1990s

 As the region continued to grow, so did the mall.
 The Miller's Department Store was converted to Hess's before being closed when Hess's went bankrupt.
 The Mall underwent a major renovation which included the addition of a new food court on the lower level at the transition to the upper level.
 This renovation included a new anchor store behind the mall in the space of the former theater; the initial tenant was Proffitt's.
-This store opened in 1992 as the now vacant Hess's store became the Proffitt's Home store for a short time.
-Parks-Belk was acquired by Proffitt's in the late 1990s and was renovated to feature a Men's, Kid's, and Home Improvement department.
-This resulted in the closure of the Proffitt's home store which was later leased to Goody's Family Clothing.
+This store opened in 1992 as the now vacant Hess's store became Proffitt's.
+Parks-Belk was acquired by Proffitt's in 1994 and became Proffitt's for Her.
+This resulted in the closure of the Proffitt's home store which was later leased to Goody's Family Clothing, and the former Hess's store being named Proffitt's for Men, Kids, and Home.
 Glimcher Reality purchased the Mall in 1996 for $44 million.